Chronic obstructive pulmonary disease

 The most common cause of COPD is tobacco smoking.
 Other risk factors include indoor and outdoor air pollution including dust, exposure to occupational irritants such as dust from grains, cadmium dust or fumes, and genetics, such as alpha-1 antitrypsin deficiency.
-In developing countries, common sources of indoor air pollution are the use of coal and biomass such as wood and dry dung as fuel for cooking and heating.
-Most people living in European cities are exposed to damaging levels of air pollution.
+In developing countries, common sources of household air pollution are the use of coal and biomass such as wood and dry dung as fuel for cooking and heating.
 The diagnosis is based on poor airflow as measured by spirometry.

 Most cases of COPD can be prevented by reducing exposure to risk factors such as smoking and indoor and outdoor pollutants.
 While treatment can slow worsening, there is no conclusive evidence that any medications can change the long-term decline in lung function.
 COPD treatments include smoking cessation, vaccinations, pulmonary rehabilitation, inhaled bronchodilators and corticosteroids.
 Some people may benefit from long-term oxygen therapy, lung volume reduction and lung transplantation.
 In those who have periods of acute worsening, increased use of medications, antibiotics, corticosteroids and hospitalization may be needed.

-As of 2015, COPD affected about 174.5 million people (2.4% of the global population).
+As of 2021, COPD affected about 213 million people (2.7% of the global population).
 It typically occurs in males and females over the age of 35–40.
-In 2019 it caused 3.2 million deaths, 80% occurring in lower and middle income countries, up from 2.4 million deaths in 1990.
+In 2021, COPD caused 3.65 million deaths.
+Almost 90% of COPD deaths in those under 70 years of age occur in low and middle income countries.
+In 2021, it was the fourth biggest cause of death, responsible for approximately 5% of total deaths.
 The number of deaths is projected to increase further because of continued exposure to risk factors and an aging population.
-In the United States in 2010 the economic cost was put at US$32.1 billion and projected to rise to US$49 billion in 2020.
-In the United Kingdom this cost is estimated at £3.8 billion annually.
+In the United States, costs of the disease were estimated in 2010 at $50 billion, most of which is due to exacerbation.

 Signs and symptoms

 Shortness of breath

 A cardinal symptom of COPD is the chronic and progressive shortness of breath which is most characteristic of the condition.
-Shortness of breath (breathlessness) is often the most distressing symptom responsible for the associated anxiety and level of disability experienced.
+Shortness of breath (breathlessness) is often the most distressing symptom, responsible for the associated anxiety and level of disability experienced.
 Symptoms of wheezing and chest tightness associated with breathlessness can be variable over the course of a day or between days and are not always present.
 Chest tightness often follows exertion.
 Many people with more advanced COPD breathe through pursed lips, which can improve shortness of breath.
-Shortness of breath is often responsible for reduced physical activity and low levels of physical activity are associated with worse outcomes.
+Shortness of breath is often responsible for reduced physical activity, and low levels of physical activity are associated with worse outcomes.
 In severe and very severe cases there may be constant tiredness, weight loss, muscle loss and anorexia.
 People with COPD often have increased breathlessness and frequent colds before seeking treatment.